friction2d/friction2d.github.io/_drafts/friction-100.md

 A new way of previewing scene animations have been added. instead of rendering into cache it just plays the canvas view, that's it, showing gizmos, selections, pivots, etc.

 See `Menu` > `View` > `Preview Cache`.

+**On macOS this is the recommended mode, this is due to an unresolved issue related to cache.**

 ## Examples